push-based/nx-verdaccio/tools/build-env/README.md

 - build (to stop verdaccio server process)
 - kill-process (to stop verdaccio server process)
-- install-deps (to install NPM packages from within environments)
+- install-env (to install NPM packages from within environments)

 ## To Research